Ercanar/bachelor-thesis/Thesis.typ

 This could be made possible by broader and more frequent atmospheric rivers as well as low level jets, which transport the majority of moisture within the atmosphere @AR.

-#pagebreak()
 There will be much more precipitation in most parts of the world because of the presence of the factors to form clouds in the first place.
 There also is not variation over the year within cloud cover, meaning climate phenomena like monsoon are not possible within this scenario.
 Assuming that the kinds of clouds also don't vary from one another, it stands to reason that the lapse rate must be equally as strong in most places of the world.
-As this is a global mean, the tropics would have fewer clouds than today, leading to less extreme weather phenomena like hurricanes.
+As this is a global mean, the tropical regions would have fewer clouds than today, leading to less extreme weather phenomena like hurricanes.
-The lower lapse rate in the tropics leads to a stronger warming effect of that feedback, while in the arctics the opposite happens.
+The lower lapse rate in the tropical regions leads to a stronger warming effect of that feedback, while in the polar regions the opposite happens.
 All in all the globe would cool off significantly in such a scenario, while the feedbacks effects are rather dampened than amplified.
 This leads to a more homogeneous warming of the globe and a weakening of the arctic amplification.